knubez/TAMS/docs/api.rst

      - As in ``msg-tb`` but with :func:`tams.data.tb_from_ir` applied to convert radiance to brightness temperature (K).
      - :doc:`/examples/sample-satellite-data`, :doc:`/examples/identify`
+   * - ``imerg``
+     - GPM IMERG precipitation data.

+       This is left-labeled half-hourly precipitation rate (mm/hr) fetched using :func:`tams.data.get_imerg`
+       for the same period as the MSG data (2006-09-01 00:00--11:30;
+       extended so that we have data for the full last two-hour period).
+     - :doc:`/examples/sample-satellite-data`
    * - ``mpas-regridded``
      - MPAS-A model output (regridded).